 - Add caramelized onions or roasted garlic to really take this galette to the next level

-- Substitute the whole wheat flour for a GF blend to make this recipe gluten-free!
+- Substitute the flour with a GF blend to make this recipe gluten-free!

 If you tried this vegan pesto tomato galette let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!